openpsa/createphp/README.md

 model object with createWithObject. createWithObject returns the Entity for this type bound to the value.

+### Collections

+A collection is a list of children entities of an entity.
+A collection may contain children of different types, but the metadata must specify the allowed child types.
+In the RDFa model, collections have a couple of attributes:

+* ``about`` the containing subject (can be inherited from containing HTML)
+* ``rel`` identifies the HTML element as a container of a collection.
+The value of the ``rel`` attribute is irrelevant for create.js and VIE.
+* ``rev`` if present, defines the attribute to be used on newly created entities in that collection that links back to the containing entity as specified in ``about``.
+Createphp uses this to determine the parent entity when persisting a new entity.

 ## Metadata Factory

 To avoid building the type tree with verbose code, there is the